On this page

 - Kura Motuhake, or standalone kura Māori with all students in immersion level 1 and immersion level 2.

-- Note that for the purpose of these Awards, schools with some learners in immersion level 1 and immersion level 2 classes or units (for example, Rumaki) are only eligible under the primary and secondary schooling settings.
+- For the purpose of these awards, schools with some learners in immersion level 1 and immersion level 2 classes or units (for example, Rumaki) are only eligible to be considered for the primary and secondary schooling awards.

-- Schools and kura must submit their entry using the official application form sent to them directly by the Ministry of Education for the category in which they are nominated.
+- Schools and kura must submit their application using the official application form provided by the Ministry of Education for the category in which they are nominated.

-- If you have supporting documentation, please submit this in a PDF, PNG, JPEG or DOCX format as part of your application.
+- Any supporting documentation must be submitted in a PDF, PNG, JPEG or DOCX format as part of the application.

-- If you win your category, the information provided in your application will be used at the awards ceremony and may be used for media stories, case studies and/or promotion of the awards.
+- If your school wins a category, the information provided in the application form will be used at the awards ceremony and may be used for media stories, case studies and/or promotion of the awards.

-- All entries should be submitted online no later than 9:00pm (closing time) on 1 May 2026 (closing date).
+- All entries must be submitted online no later than 9pm (closing time) on 1 May 2026 (closing date).

 - Entries will not be accepted if an application has not been received by the Ministry by the closing date and time.

-- The judges shall be entitled to follow up and authenticate any information, or material provided in an entry and/or in support of this entry.
+- The judges shall be entitled to follow up and authenticate any information, or material provided in an application and/or in support of the application.
 An entry may be deemed ineligible for consideration if the information or material provided cannot be verified to the judges’ satisfaction.

-- If you submit an application, you and any team members involved should be available to be interviewed by the judges in the week commencing 18 May 2026 should your application be shortlisted.
+- By submitting an application, you and the relevant staff members are agreeing to make yourself available to be interviewed by the judges in the week commencing 18 May 2026, should your application be shortlisted.

-- If you are selected as a finalist, you and your team members agree to be available for participation in a promotional video for the awards, coordinated by the Ministry from the week commencing 18 May 2026.
+- If your school is selected as a finalist, you and the relevant staff members agree to be available to participate in a promotional video for the awards, coordinated by the Ministry from the week commencing 18 May 2026.

-- If you are selected as a finalist, two members of your team must be available to attend the awards ceremony in Wellington on 24 June 2026.
-Flights will be provided by the Ministry.
+- If your school is selected as a finalist, 2 members of staff must be available to attend the awards ceremony in Wellington on 24 June 2026.
+Where applicable, flights and accommodation will be provided by the Ministry.

-- An entry will only be chosen as a finalist for the award if the judges consider that the calibre of the entry has met the entry criteria and is of an appropriate standard of quality (to be determined at the judges’ sole discretion).
+- An entry will only be chosen as a finalist if the judges consider that the application has met the entry criteria and is of an appropriate standard of quality, as determined at the judges’ sole discretion.
 The judges will determine whether there are any, and if so, the number of finalists.

-- The judges’ decisions shall always be final, and no correspondence will be considered regarding their decisions.
+- The judges’ decisions shall always be final, and no correspondence will be entered into/considered regarding their decisions.

-- Please do not include confidential or commercially sensitive information in your application.
-Applications for the awards are not treated as confidential, and the Ministry of Education may use the information provided for publicity, communications, and case-study development.
-By applying, you consent to this information being used in these ways.
+- Do not include confidential or commercially sensitive information in your application.
+Applications for the awards will not be treated as confidential, and we may use the information provided for publicity, communications, and case-study development.
+By applying, your school consents to this information being used in these ways.

 - Entries will only be judged on achievements, performance or results that can be evidenced over a sustained period between 1 January 2024 – 1 May 2026.